maximilien/ragme-io/README.md

 5. Add ability to add images and videos
 6. Allow multiple users (SaaS)
 7. Support other types of content: images, audio, and video
-8. Add ability to injest emails by forwarding to a xyz@ragme.io email
+8. Add ability to ingest emails by forwarding to a xyz@ragme.io email
-9. Add ability to inject content from Slack
+9. Add ability to ingest content from Slack
+10. Add ability to ingest content from X / Twitter

 # How can I help